tanchaowen84/voice-clone/src/newsletter/README.md

 This module provides functionality for managing newsletter subscriptions using various email service providers.
 Currently, it supports [Resend](https://resend.com) for handling newsletter subscriptions.

+## Structure

+The newsletter system is designed with the following components:

+- **Provider Interface**: A common interface for newsletter providers in `types.ts`
+- **Providers**: Implementations for different newsletter service providers
+- **Configuration**: Configuration for newsletter defaults and settings

 ## Features

 - Subscribe users to newsletters